ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-and-publishing-npm-module.md

 }
 ```

-Install the dependencies (our module and the test framework we are using):
+Install the dependencies (that is, our module and the test framework we are using):

 ```
 [~/.../github-actions-learning/test-lexer-generator(master)]$ npm install